toshiokimura/5.1-Coupon/README.md

 #### Coffee House coupon: High rate vs. Low rate ###
 **Circumstances (Destination, Passenger, Time, Expiraten)** <br>
-There are certain differences in the acceptance rate by all these factors
+There are certain differences in the acceptance rate by all these factors.
 - Destination: No Urgent Place (58%) vs. Home (36%)
 - Passenger: Friends(s) (60%) vs. Alone (44%)
 - Time: 10 AM (64%) and 2 PM (55%) vs. 7 AM (45%), 6 PM (41%), and 10 PM (42%)
 - Expiraten: 1 day (58%) vs. 2 hours (43%)

 **Environments (Whether, Temperature)** <br>
-There is no significant difference in acceptance rate by these factors
+There is no significant difference in acceptance rate by these factors.
 - Temperature: 80F (53%) vs. 30F (44%)

 **Demographics (Gender, Age, Marital Status, Has children, Education, Occupation, Income)** <br>